MarkADom/ChessGame/README.md

 # ChessGame
-This Project is made for JVA study and to be added to my personal Library of Implementations.
+This Project is made for JAVA study and to be added to my personal Library of Implementations.

 ##  Description